-Psorosis: This disease is widespread and may be found in all old citrus orchards in Turkey.
+Psorosis: disease This is widespread and may be found in all old citrus orchards in Turkey.
 Classical bark scaling symptoms can be seen in various varieties of sweet orange including Washington navel, shamouti, Valensia and some local varieties (Finike, Dörtyol, and Trablus).
-Psorosis is also observed in satsuma, Clementine, and Fremont mandarins, and Marsh seedless and Star
+Psorosis is also observed in satsuma.
+Clementine. and Fremont mandarins, and Marsh seedless and Star